brianhill/ancient-astronomy/daily_schedule-term_3.md

 ### Week 12 &mdash; Ptolemy's Epicyclic Theory &mdash; Construction of Ptolemaic Slats

 * Preparation for Monday, Nov.
 20 &mdash; Evans through 7.18, p.
 362 &mdash; As Assignment 11, do Evans Exercise 7.16, p.
-351 &mdash; This is the Ptolemaic slats project, and it requires some art-project type materials &mdash; I will be working on Assignment 11 over the weekend, and I welcome collaboration &mdash; Finally, we'll do Ex.
+351, which is the Ptolemaic slats project, and it requires some arts-and-crafts type work, starting with printing the [Ptolemaic slats onto 11x17](./assignments/PtolemaicSlatsFor11x17.pdf) paper at 100% &mdash; Finally, we'll do Ex.
 7.18 together in class, like we did with Ex.
 7.11, so you don't need to prepare it

 #### *__The readings in parenthesis are tentative, and the assignments are even more tentative.__*